nexus-xyz/nexus-zkvm/README.md

   </p>
 </p>

-The Nexus zkVM is a modular, extensible, open-source, and highly-parallelized zkVM, designed to run at *a trillion CPU cycles proved per second* given enough machine power.
+The Nexus zkVM is a modular, extensible, open-source, and highly-parallelized zkVM, designed to run at *a trillion CPU cycles proved per second, with proofs generated* given enough machine power.

 ## Folding schemes